hrbaldwin/hrbaldwin/README.md

 <h1 align="center"> Welcome 👋 </h1>
 <h3 align="center"> I am a junior full stack software engineer and computer science student.</h3>

-- 🔭 I’m currently furthering my database skills in PostgreSQL.
+- 🔭 I’m currently furthering my skills in Angular, TypeScript, and Postgres.

 - 🌟 I am looking for part time work and internships.
 If you or your team is looking for a dedicated developer, <strong> please reach out! </strong>